John Bercow: Charitable work

 Bercow has supported a number of charities.
-He has been a Patron of the ME Association, Brain Tumour Research and a Patron of the Patchwork Foundation founded by Harris Bokhari.
-He also spoken at a fundraising event for the mental health charity Jami.
+He has been a patron of the ME Association, Brain Tumour Research and a patron of the Patchwork Foundation, which promotes the positive integration of disadvantaged and minority communities into British democracy and civil society and which was founded by Harris Bokhari.
+He also spoke at a fundraising event for the mental health charity Jami.
 In 2018, Bercow supported a fundraiser for Children in Need.

 Speaker of the House of Commons

 Election and first term

-Bercow had long campaigned quietly to become Speaker and was touted as a successor to Michael Martin.
-On 20 May 2009, he officially declared to stand in the Speakership election, which had been triggered by Martin's resignation, and launched his manifesto for the job.
+Bercow had long campaigned quietly to become speaker and was touted as a successor to Michael Martin.
+On 20 May 2009, he officially declared to stand in the speakership election, which had been triggered by Martin's resignation and launched his manifesto for the job.
 In reference to his decision to stand, Bercow said: "I wanted it because I felt that there was a task to be undertaken and that's about strengthening backbench involvement and opportunity in parliament, and helping parliament get off its knees and recognise that it isn't just there as a rubber-stamping operation for the government of the day, and as necessary and appropriate to contradict and expose the government of the day."

 In the first round of the election on 22 June, Bercow received 179 votes – more than any other candidate, but short of the majority required for victory.
-In the third and final round of voting later that day, he defeated George Young by 322 votes to 271, and was approved by the Queen at 10 pm that night as the 157th Speaker.
-In accordance with convention, he rescinded his Conservative party membership.
+In the third and final round of voting later that day, he defeated George Young by 322 votes to 271, and was approved by the Queen at 10 pm that night as the 157th speaker.
+In accordance with convention, he rescinded his Conservative Party membership.
 Bercow was elected by a large number of Labour votes, many MPs being driven by the perception that Michael Martin had been hounded out of the job and wanting his replacement to be someone who was not a Conservative Party favourite.

-Bercow was the first Speaker to be Jewish, the first one to have been elected by an exhaustive ballot, and the first not to wear traditional court robes while presiding over the House of Commons.
-However, in accordance with tradition, Bercow did display his coat of arms at Speaker's House.
+Bercow was the first speaker to be Jewish, the first one to have been elected by an exhaustive ballot, and the first not to wear traditional court robes while presiding over the House of Commons.
+In accordance with tradition, Bercow displayed his coat of arms at Speaker's House.

 Speaker's residence refurbishment

-Within weeks of taking office as Speaker, Bercow ordered a redecoration and refurbishment of the Speaker's grace and favour apartment in the Palace of Westminster, partly with the objective of making it child-friendly; the work cost £20,659 and was paid for by Parliament.
-It followed extensive work on the apartment under the previous Speaker.
+Within weeks of taking office as speaker, Bercow ordered a redecoration and refurbishment of the speaker's grace and favour apartment in the Palace of Westminster, partly with the objective of making it child-friendly; the work cost £20,659 and was paid for by Parliament.
+It followed extensive work on the apartment under the previous speaker.